djohnson369/ToastMICNavigation/ScrumLog.md

 # Scrum Log (Secondary)
 -Finished migrating the UCM information.

-(-How the heck we gonna do profiles aint no body gonna wanna sign in??)
+(How the heck we gonna do profiles aint no body gonna wanna sign in??)

 -GUI work is in progress: Qt is being looked into.